 Ready!
 Student checklist

-A test conducted through the Schiffert Health Center testing clinic is required for on-campus students at move-in.
-Additionally, students may sign up for testing clinics held throughout the semester at Lane Stadium or attend walk-in testing clinics when available.
+Students may sign up for testing clinics held throughout the semester at Lane Stadium or attend walk-in testing clinics when available.
 Students may also be selected for random prevalence testing throughout the semester.
 Review the testing section of the Ready site for the latest information on COVID testing.

 Hours and accessibility have been altered as a safety precaution this year.
-If you’re an off-campus student, you can add yourself to the dining plan waitlist in StarRez – there are still plans available for spring!

 Whether it’s managing your health, wellness, or finances, there are plenty of options – both in-person and virtual – to assist in achieving your goals.

-There are lots of options for exercise and competition while staying safe and healthy this spring.
+Review updated procedures and offerings from Rec Sports – There are lots of options for exercise and competition while staying safe and healthy this spring.

 Keep an eye out for updates to this checklist and other information provided throughout the semester to be aware of the most current guidelines, as well as testing and even vaccination information.